 But virtually all dermatology groups and cancer societies frown on indoor tanning.
 Many consider it just as risky as smoking and asbestos inhalation.

 Outdoor tanning tends to be more freeform, but the body is at least somewhat adapted to the ratio of UVA and UVB rays provided from the sun.
 The UV exposure from tanning beds can be up to 6 times as powerful as the sun’s rays, and is considered more dangerous.

 Regardless, neither the sun nor tanning beds are to be treated lightly.
 Both are potentially harmful if not used carefully.

-The sun produces three types of ultraviolet rays: UVA, UVB, and UVC rays.
+The sun produces two main types of ultraviolet rays: UVA, UVB.
 I’ll discuss each briefly here.

 UVB Rays are known as the bad rays.
 They’re the sun’s rays that impact the epidermis (outer layer of skin) and cause it to burn.
 They’re the ones that cause skin cancers and horrible sunburns.
-This is true, but they also provide the body with Vitamin D.
+This is true, but they also provide the body with Vitamin D and other health benefits.

 UVA Rays impact the epidermis (outer layer of the skin) and travel down into the dermis (middle layer of skin).
 Approximately 95% of the sun’s rays are UVA Rays, and these rays primarily lead to premature aging and wrinkles.
 However, over the last several years it has become clear that UVA Rays can also cause skin problems that can lead to skin cancer.

 For this reason, skin cancer manufacturers have begun producing Broad Spectrum sunscreens, and these are what you want.
 A high SPF sunscreen that isn’t broad spectrum may not protect against UVA rays, and may not be helpful.
 For this reason, always purchase a broad-spectrum sunscreen.